-Based in the UK, we work both nationally and internationally – at Arts Lab or with you wherever you are.
-Our model has evolved from over 35 years working with diverse communities.
-Reaching across social and cultural barriers, we have a track record in positively impacting the marginalised, and those affected by or recovering from conflict or societal challenge.
+Our model has evolved from over 35 years working with wide-ranging communities in the UK and abroad.
+Reaching across social and cultural barriers, we have a track record in positively impacting local communities, the marginalised, and those affected by or recovering from conflict or societal challenge.

 OUR APPROACH